alexcu21/temp-converter/README.md

 # Temperature Converter - React App

-A beautiful and modern temperature converter built with React that allows you to convert between Celsius, Fahrenheit, and Kelvin.
+A beautiful and modern temperature converter built with React that allows you to convert between Celsius, Fahrenheit, and Kelvin. based on the roadmap challenge: [temp-converter](https://roadmap.sh/projects/temperature-converter)

 ## Features